With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBlue Mountain Counseling Of Columbia County is a mental health center in Dayton, Washington, located at 221 East Washington Avenue, 99328 zip code.
 Blue Mountain Counseling Of Columbia County provides telemedicine/telehealth and outpatient treatment.
-Blue Mountain Counseling Of Columbia County offers group therapy, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
+Blue Mountain Counseling Of Columbia County offers couples/family therapy, individual psychotherapy and behavior modification to seniors 65 or older, adults and children / adolescents.
 Blue Mountain Counseling Of Columbia County also supports people requiring dual diagnosis treatment.
-More services available at Blue Mountain Counseling Of Columbia County include family psychoeducation, case management and court-ordered outpatient treatment.
+More services available at Blue Mountain Counseling Of Columbia County include family psychoeducation, case management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.